-The study of geography is a logical choice for students wishing to pursue a career as a forester, travel consultant, town planner, meteorological technical officer, environmental scientist, journalist, pilot and many more.
+The study of geography is a logical choice for students wishing to pursue a career in environmental science, meteorological technical officer, journalist, planning and sustainability and hazard management, urban planning, environmental engineering, and many more.

 TAFE NSW offers credit to geography students in courses such as Environmental Practices, Climate, and Ecology amongst others.